Open de España Femenino

-The Spanish Women's Open (in Spanish: Open de España Femenino) is a professional golf tournament that has been part of the Ladies European Tour schedule since 2002.
-It is the national championship of Spain in golf.
+The Spanish Women's Open (in Spanish: Open de España Femenino) is a professional golf tournament in Spain that has been part of the Ladies European Tour (LET) schedule since 1982.

-Between 1982 and 1996 there were several unofficial editions of the tournament.
+In 2002, the tournament became the official national open golf championship of Spain, sanctioned by the Real Federación Española de Golf.

+Since 2018, it has served as the season finale of the LET, except in 2019.